If the recent pandemic and disruption have taught us anything it is that businesses need to expect the unexpected.

-Resilience and personal adaptability are not a panacea.
+However, resilience and personal adaptability are not a panacea.

-- An organisation with resilient people - as well as systems, processes, and accessible learning - is an organisation that can be more agile and proactive in its approach.
+- An organisation with resilient people - as well as systems, processes, and accessible learning - is an organisation that can be more agile and proactive in its approach

-- And a proactive organisation is better able to adapt to meet the changing needs of its market - which becomes even more essential in times of high disruption.
+- And a proactive organisation is better able to adapt to meet the changing needs of its market - which becomes even more essential in times of high disruption

 How our Personal Adaptability Inventory (PAI) and development system can help

 Contact us to try the PAI out for yourself and start a conversation around licensing this for your team or your organisation.
+Or learn more here.